fhamonic/knapsack/README.md

+> [!NOTE]
-Algorithms has been included to https://github.com/fhamonic/melon
+> Algorithms has been included to https://github.com/fhamonic/melon

 # Knapsack